-Director of Maintenance
+Director of Parks Operations

 Mr. Pomponio joined Battery Park City Parks Conservancy in 1997 as a plumber.
-In 1998 he was promoted to foreman of the Maintenance Department, and in 1999 to Director of the Maintenance Department.
+In 1998 he was promoted to foreman of the Maintenance Department, and in 1999 to Director of the Maintenance Department and in 2015 to the Director of Parks Operations.
 He is certified by U.S. Department of Labor Occupational Safety and Health Administration (OSHA) to conduct training in occupational safety and health standards, and received accreditation in Construction Project Management from New York University.
 Prior to joining Battery Park City Parks Conservancy, he was employed by New York Public Library as a plumber.